farehaadnan/qwen2.5-vl-live-demo/README.md

 # Qwen VL Webcam Assistant

-A set of Colab notebooks for experimenting with **Qwen2.5-VL-3B-Instruct**, an open-source vision-language model, across three use cases: single-image Q&A, full video understanding, and a live webcam assistant with voice input and spoken answers.
+A set of Colab notebook for experimenting with **Qwen2.5-VL-3B-Instruct**, an open-source vision-language model, across three use cases: single-image Q&A, full video understanding, and a live webcam assistant with voice input and spoken answers.

 ## Features